 - Spinal muscular atrophy genetic test: spinal muscular atrophy (SMA) is a group of neuromuscular diseases that cause weakness and muscular atrophy.

-6. Genetic compatibility test (GCT): we can use this test to analyse if there are any recessive disorders in 552 genes that could be passed on to offspring.
+6. Genetic compatibility test (GCT): we can use this test to analyse if there are any recessive disorders in 552 genes that cause of 600 diseases that can be passed off to offspring.
+Since the year 2020 there is also the possibility to study 1890 genes that cause over 2500 illnesses.

 Once the analysis has been completed, if all the test results are negative, the donor is accepted onto our semen bank programme.